ktagilbert/rookie-dev/_posts/2016-03-29-confidence.markdown

 ## What changed

 Now, [as I mentioned earlier on the blog](/blog/bootstrapExample/), I was just offered my first role as a web developer.
-The opportunity came one day after I had a huge break down in front of my fiance.
+The opportunity came one day after I had a huge break down in front of my S.O..
 I had just learned that [Portland, OR is one of the worst places in the country for women in tech](http://www.wweek.com/2016/02/29/portland-is-literally-the-worst-place-in-the-us-for-women-in-tech/) to work.
 They are underpaid here and finding a job is difficult for them.
 It made sense!
 I had been interviewing for months and was getting no where.
 I was at the point of giving up again.
 But I had one more job interview the next day.

 I didn't even want to go the interview.
 I was scared it was going to be fruitless.
 Plus, it would mean taking another day off of work without pay.
 But that felt too pathetic.
 Why would I be afraid of a job interview?
 It would just be a conversation.
 No big deal!!